binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### CSP Responsibility

 The CSP takes care of the infrastructure, not the customer specific configuration of it.
-Due to the sheer scale of what they are building, the CSP is often able to build in good security controls, in contrast to the average system administrator, who just does not have the resources or ability to focus on security to the same degree.
+Due to the sheer scale of what they are building, the CSP is often able to build in good security controls, in contrast to the average system administrator, who has limited resources or ability to focus on security to the same degree.

-Due again to sheer scale, the average CSP has a concentrated group of good security professionals versus a business who's core focus is often not security related.
+Again, due to sheer scale, the average CSP has a concentrated group of good security professionals versus a business who's core focus is often not security related.
 CSPs provide good security mechanisms, but the customer has to know and care enough to use them.

-CSPs who architect infrastructure, build components, frameworks, hardware, and platform software are, in most cases, taking security seriously and doing a reasonable job.
+CSPs who architect infrastructure, build components, frameworks, hardware, and platform software in most cases take security seriously and are doing a reasonable job.

 #### CSP Customer Responsibility {#cloud-identify-risks-shared-responsibility-model-csp-customer-responsibility}

-CSP customers are expected to responsible for their own security as it pertains to:
+CSP customers are expected to be responsible for their own security as it pertains to:

 1. Their people working with the technology
-2. [Application security](#web-applications), specific to shortcomings in people: lack of skill, experience, engagement, etc.
+2. [Application security](#web-applications), specific to shortcomings in people: lack of skills, experience, engagement, etc.
 3. Configuring the infrastructure and/or platform components, again referencing people defects

 All too often the customer's responsibility is neglected, which renders the Cloud no better for the customer in terms of security.